Foreign Film Series

 When his father falls ill, Jean returns to his hometown in Burgundy, with no intention of staying.
 He joins his brother and sister as they figure out how to move forward with the family home and vineyards.
 Back to Burgundy follows them through the next year.
 As filmmaker Francis Ford Coppola once said, “wine tells a story.”

 In French with English subtitles.

-In English and Maori with English subtitles.
+In Russian, French, and German with English subtitles.

-In Japanese with English subtitles.
+In German and English with English subtitles.

 The Foreign Film Series is sponsored by:

 Individuals requiring auxiliary needs or services to access this event may contact the O'Neill Center for Student Access and Support, 774.330.4337.